achildress83/car_pricer/README.md

 - build_ui.ipynb:

 ## To Do
-- automate: 1) set up job to run scraper at regular interval to build training set, 2) set up job to run rss feed check at regular interval
+- automate: 1) set up job to run scraper at regular interval to add to training set, 2) set up job to run rss feed check at regular interval
 - improve models: 1) use validation set when fine-tuning OSS model to pick optimal checkpoint, 2) add categorical variables (eg. region, category) to TF-IDF random forest model.